-As we start the new year, we want to ensure you know about information reporting requirements that you may need to comply with, in addition to filing income tax returns.
-We summarized some reminders below.
-While these non-income tax filings are not part of our normal client engagements for us to prepare, please contact us if you need more information or assistance.
+As we at Perkins & Co start the year preparing for the upcoming tax filing season, we want to ensure you are aware of reporting requirements with which you may need to comply, in addition to filing income tax returns.
+We have summarized some reminders below.